Oneo64/Starlattice/Technology/ModulesAndAddons.md

 # Modules and Addons
-Modules are essentially like an external program in a computer; they can be added onto an existing system to enhance what they can do or modify their function.
+Modules are essentially like an external program in a computer; they can be added onto an existing system.
+Some modules enhance certain parts of the ship, some modify their function, and some even add new functionalities.

 However, modules cannot simply be attached to what they are going to modify.
 A person who wants their device, vehicle, or vessel modified must get an engineer or someone proficient in adding them.